Buying a sourdough starter in Australia or overseas is both exciting and smart.

 The con to buying an active sourdough culture is that you can’t put it on the shelf for when you’re ready to deal with it.
 It’s like owning a pet.
 Once it’s in your home it’s your responsibility to keep it alive.
 And just like a pet, it will require food and water from day 1.
 Learn how to feed your sourdough starter here.

-Dehydrated sourdough starter
+Dry (dehydrated) sourdough starter

 This form of sourdough starter has had all the moisture removed and it will last for a long time in this format.
 It’s light and easy to transport, making it suitable for sending across the country and even across the globe.

-Because the sourdough culture is hibernating, without being woken by by having access to water, unlike an active sourdough starter you don’t have to feed it once it arrives.
+Because the sourdough culture is hibernating, without being woken by having access to water, unlike an active sourdough starter you don’t have to feed it once it arrives.
 Dehydrated sourdough culture will store, in a cool dry place, ready to use, when you want to.

 The downside is that you will have to activate it and depending on the Seller’s method, it may be a simple or reasonably complex process.
 Some dehydrated sourdough starters require particular temperatures, feeding regimes etc to become active.
 Another downside is time.
-It can take up to 2 weeks before the sourdough started is active and strong enough to use for bread making.
+It can take up to 2 weeks before the sourdough starter is active and strong enough to use for bread making.

 Once your sourdough starter is active, just like buying an active sourdough starter, you are now responsible for its livelihood!
 You will need to feed it daily or weekly to keep it active and alive.
 Learn how to feed your sourdough starter here.